- Literary Creativity (essay and poetry)

 - Scientific Innovations:

-Creativity in the field of science is represented in material or intellectual scientific production that benefits people, improves their living, and develops social awareness of the culture of creativity.
+Creativity in the field of science is represented in material or intellectual scientific production that benefits people, improve their living, and develops social awareness of the culture of creativity.

 The inventor/innovator requires precise scientific knowledge and training.
 He also needs to develop his skills, so the innovation is based on scientific principles and requires the implementation of a specific mechanism through scientific research, accurate observations and measurements, and logical assumptions and conclusions that can be examined and evaluated.